manuelboldrer/tracking-obj-from-video/README.md

 The algorithm is very basic and not always robust.
 If you have any suggestions on how to improve the robustness, they are very welcome.

+Some parts of this code were generated with assistance from ChatGPT.